 Author: Patrick Hartwell

-Summary: This article offers a historic recap of understandings of the concept of grammar: what it is and when, why, and how it matters.
+Summary: This article offers a recap of understandings of the concept of grammar: what it is, and when, why, and how it matters.
 The author, alluding to the relationship between grammar and power, suggests that we should consider how to support students in communicating strategically.
-This foundational resource offers a clear elucidation of the various ways in which people have understood the idea of grammar and would be an important resource for discussion among teachers of writing who invariably must, at some point, address the issue of the role of grammar in the teaching of writing to clarify their pedagogy.
+This foundational article offers a clear elucidation of the various ways in which people have understood the idea of grammar and would be an important resource for discussion among teachers of writing who invariably must, at some point, address the role of grammar in the teaching of writing.

 Original Date of Publication: February 1985